 - Lack of data on extent and distribution of seagrass sites.

-- Physical damage from anchoring, poorly designed mooring systems, dredging and mobile fishing gear.
+- Physical damage from anchoring, poorly designed mooring systems, trampling, dredging, coastal development, and mobile fishing gear.